 IDEA was first passed in 1975.
 (At that time, it was called the Education for All Handicapped Children Act.)
 The primary purposes of IDEA are:

-- To provide a free appropriate public education (FAPE) to children with disabilities.
-IDEA requires schools to find and evaluate students suspected of having disabilities, at no cost to parents.
-Once kids are identified as having a disability, schools must provide them with special education and related services (like speech therapy and counseling) to meet their unique needs.
+To provide a free appropriate public education (FAPE) to children with disabilities.
+IDEA requires schools to find and evaluate students suspected of having disabilities, at no cost to families.
+This is called Child Find.
+Once kids are found to have a qualifying disability, schools must provide them with special education and related services (like speech therapy and counseling) to meet their unique needs.
 The goal is to help students make progress in school.
 Read more about what is and isn’t covered under FAPE.

-- To give parents a voice in their child’s education.
-Under IDEA, you have a say in the educational decisions the school makes about your child.
-At every point of the process, the law gives you specific rights and protections.
+To give parents or legal guardians a voice in their child’s education.
+Under IDEA, you have a say in the decisions the school makes about your child.
+At every point in the process, the law gives you specific rights and protections.
 These are called procedural safeguards.
 For example, one safeguard is that the school must get your consent before providing services to your child.

 Services Under IDEA: Who’s Eligible

 Not every child is eligible for special education under IDEA, and having a diagnosis doesn’t guarantee eligibility.
 To qualify, your child must have a disability that falls under one of the 13 categories IDEA covers.
 They are:

 Specific learning disability (includes dyslexia, dyscalculia, dysgraphia, and other learning differences)

 However, having one of these disabilities doesn’t automatically qualify a child under IDEA.
 To be eligible, a student must:

 Have a disability and, as a result of that disability…

 Need special education to make progress in school